The Founder’s Field Guide for Navigating This Crisis

 We’re thankful to every startup leader who took the time to generously share their hard-won wisdom — particularly those who have previous experience building in the dot-com era and the Great Recession.
 Although we’re living in unprecedented times and every path is unique, we’ve found that some lessons come in handy over and over again.

 You’ll hear from many different voices in this guide, as we’ve purposefully attempted to curate a wide range of perspectives.
 The current founders, recession-era leaders and full-time investors who shared their thoughts don’t always agree with each other — and that’s intentional.
 It's more important than ever to take in different perspectives in search of the best advice for your company.
-From Zoom and Instacart to StubHub and OpenTable (and all of those startups caught somewhere between these extremes), it’s clear there isn’t a one-size-fits all answer for running a business these days.
+From Zoom and Instacart to StubHub and OpenTable (and all of those startups caught somewhere between these extremes), it’s clear there isn’t a one-size-fits all answer for running a these days.

 We’ve organized this guide into eight parts, outlined below.
 Fair warning: While we’ve always had a penchant for long-form here on the Review, today’s effort is seriously long and perhaps not a read you can knock out over your morning coffee.
 Instead, we’re envisioning this as a resource to bookmark — one that you’ll hopefully return to over and over again as challenges crop up.